warpling/Macmoji/README.md

 ## Known Problems

 #### 😫 Macmoji isn't working in Chrome
 Yeah it's bummer.
-Chrome uses their own text engine and bypasses the system's autocomplete and a few other things, but fun work around is to open Spotlight (`cmd + space`) type your emojis there, copy, paste, and you're good to go! 👍
+Chrome bypasses the system's autocomplete (and a few other things), but a passable work around is to open Spotlight (`cmd + space`) type your emojis there, copy, paste, and you're good to go! 👍

+#### 😫 The substituions are showing up on my iPhone in weird ways…
+Keyboard text substitutions sync across iCloud.
+I haven't found a way to disable it short of removing the substitutions and iOS seems to ignore colons 🤕.
+I will update this if I learn of a solution.

 #### 😠 Sometimes it just stops working in some applications
 No clue.
 Beats me.
 Have a hunch why?
-I'd love to know too.
+I'd love to hear it!

 ## Change Log